-of children A.18 Total number of infants and toddlers who left the program any time after classes or home visits began and did not re-enroll 4 a.
-Of the infants and toddlers who left the program above, the number of infants and toddlers who were enrolled less than 45 days 1 b.
-Of the infants and toddlers who left the program during the program year, the number who aged out of Early Head Start 0 Of the infants and toddlers who aged out of Early Head Start, the number who entered a Head Start program 0 Of the infants and toddlers who aged out of Early Head Start, the number who entered another early childhood program 0 Of the infants and toddlers who aged out of Early Head Start, the number who did not enter another early childhood program 0 of pregnant women A.19 Total number of pregnant women who left the program after receiving Early Head Start services but before the birth of their infant, and did not re-enroll 0 A.20 Number of pregnant women receiving Early Head Start services at the time their infant was born 0 a.
+of children A.16 Total number of preschool children who left the program any time after classes or home visits began and did not re-enroll 64 a.
+Of the preschool children who left the program during the program year, the number of preschool children who were enrolled less than 45 days 11 of preschool children A.17 Of the number of preschool children enrolled in Head Start at the end of the current enrollment year, the number projected to be entering kindergarten in the following school year 239 of children A.18 Total number of infants and toddlers who left the program any time after classes or home visits began and did not re-enroll 1 a.
+Of the infants and toddlers who left the program above, the number of infants and toddlers who were enrolled less than 45 days 0 b.
+Of the infants and toddlers who left the program during the program year, the number who aged out of Early Head Start 0 Of the infants and toddlers who aged out of Early Head Start, the number who entered a Head Start program 0 Of the infants and toddlers who aged out of Early Head Start, the number who entered another early childhood program 0 3.
+Of the infants and toddlers who aged out of Early Head Start, the number who did not enter another early childhood program 0 of pregnant women A.19 Total number of pregnant women who left the program after receiving Early Head Start services but before the birth of their infant, and did not re-enroll 0 A.20 Number of pregnant women receiving Early Head Start services at the time their infant was born 0 a.
 Of the pregnant women enrolled when their infant was born, the number whose infant was subsequently enrolled in the program 0 b.
-Of the pregnant women enrolled when their infant was born, the number whose infant was not subsequently enrolled in the program 0 of children A.24 The number of enrolled children for whom the program and/or its partners received a child care subsidy during the program year 19
+Of the pregnant women enrolled when their infant was born, the number whose infant was not subsequently enrolled in the program 0 of children A.22 The total number of children cumulatively enrolled in the center-based or family child care program option 541 a.
+Of these children, the number of children that were chronically absent 278 1.
+Of the children chronically absent, the number that stayed enrolled until the end of enrollment 219